basler/pylon-ros-camera/README.md

-Magazino PylonCamera powered by Basler
+Magazino PylonCamera developed by Magazino GmbH, using the pylon Software Camera Suite by Basler AG
 =======